Ixcatec language: Syntax

-The Nominal Phrase
+The nominal phrase

 Adjectives

 Nouns and pronouns can go before or after the different classes of adjectives and articles.
 Adjectives are demonstrative, qualifying, or quantitative.
 Most adjectives can also be used as adverbs.
 The order of the nominal phrase is as follows: article, quantitative adjective, noun, demonstrative adjective, and qualifying adjective.
 Additionally, the particle la2 is often found between the noun and its modifier.
 Its function is seemingly syntactic though its use is optional.

 Demonstrative adjectives follow the noun that they describe.
-The demonstrative rii2 indicates a relatively close distance much like the word ‘this’ whereas raa2 indicates a farther distance similar to ‘that’.
+The demonstrative rii2 indicates a relatively close distance much like the word 'this' whereas raa2 indicates a farther distance similar to 'that'.

 They often appear in conjunctive and prepositional forms, such as:

 Quantitative adjectives precede the noun that they are modifying.
 This class pertains to all adjectives that express a quantitative concept, including numerals.

 Qualifying adjectives follow the nouns they modify.
 An adverb, a demonstrative, or the particle la2 can be inserted between a noun and a qualifying noun:

 A noun that expresses possession is repeated before an adjective or replaced by the particle la2:

 An adjective in predicative function goes before the noun:

-The suffix of negation -Ɂa2na1 follows a predicated adjective, but precedes the enclitic for grammatical person:
+The suffix of negation -ʔa2na1 follows a predicated adjective, but precedes the enclitic for grammatical person: